Proteins - Part I: Basics and Martinize 2

 We recommend simulating a pure Martini coarse-grained protein (without elastic network) from the previous step, and then seeing which changes are observed when using an elastic network for the same protein.
 Note that you’ll need to simulate the protein for tens to hundreds of nanoseconds to see major changes in the structure; sample simulations are provided in the archive.

 The first option to help preserving higher-order structure of proteins is to add to the standard Martini topology extra harmonic bonds between non-bonded beads based on a distance cut-off.
 Note that in standard Martini, long harmonic bonds can be already used to impose the secondary structure of extended elements (sheets) of the protein.
 Dihedrals could be used as well, but they tend to bring instabilities in this case – see the paper by Bulacu et al 2013 [10] for more information.
 Martinize2 will generate harmonic bonds between backbone beads if the option -elastic is set.
 It is possible to tune the elastic bonds (e.g.: make the force constant distance dependent, change upper and lower distance cut-off, etc.) in order to make the protein behave properly.
 The only way to find the proper parameters is to try different options and compare the behavior of your protein to an atomistic simulation or experimental data (NMR, etc.).
-A second option which can complement improvements in structure and dynamics of side chains is the use of side chain corrections (option -scfix), which are extra dihedrals added between side chains and backbone beads.
-Be aware that both elastic networks and side chain corrections are based on your reference atomistic structure.
-A last aspect that can be considered is the addition of disulfide bridges that can also be automatically detected by martinize2.
+Be aware that elastic networks are based on your reference atomistic structure.

 Here we will use basic parameters in order to show the principle.